News

 India Test Wicketkeeper-batter’s Injury Woes Continue

-The past couple of months haven’t been kind to the youngster, but he has been fighting his existential thoughts with a positive approach.
-Pant has been quite vocal about his troubles and often shared updates on his social media handle, while he hopes for a sooner comeback to cricket.
+The past few months haven’t been kind to the youngster, but he has been fighting his existential thoughts with a positive approach.
+Rishabh Pant had been quite vocal about his troubles throughout his recovery and often shared updates on his social media handle, while he hopes for a sooner comeback to cricket.